MAGICGrants/so-simple-theme/contribute/index.md

 MAGIC Grants aspires to shortly offer MAGIC Funds around specific projects where the disbursements are approved through committee and community vote.

 Donations to MAGIC Grants are unrestricted donations (unless mentioned).
-Disbursements from donations to any particular MAGIC Fund are subject to the restrictions documented for the fund.
+Donations to any particular MAGIC Fund are subject to the restrictions documented for the fund.

 To learn more about MAGIC Funds and to donate to them, please [click here](/funds/).